gtwilkins/Locass/README.md

 	locasss <command> -h

+## Quick guide
+The following is a quick guide for using locass.

 ### Step 1: Read indexing
 The sequence read dataset must be indexed to allow for rapid assembly with the `index` command.